Hanging options below

 ⚠️ Cons:

-3. Hanging with 3M canvas hangers (recommended for small & medium OnStones)
+2. 3M Canvas Hangers (recommended for small & medium OnStones)

-🔹 How: Follow 3M’s instructions carefully. [watch video]
+How: Follow 3M’s instructions carefully — surface prep matters. [watch video]

 Pros: